suculent/rusocks/docs/guide/cli-options.md

 # Command-line Options

-LinkSocks is a versatile SOCKS proxy implementation over the WebSocket protocol, supporting both forward and reverse proxy configurations.
-This guide provides detailed instructions on how to use LinkSocks via the command line.
+RuSocks is a versatile SOCKS proxy implementation over the WebSocket protocol, supporting both forward and reverse proxy configurations.
+This guide provides detailed instructions on how to use RuSocks via the command line.

 ## Basic Commands

-LinkSocks provides two primary commands: `server` and `client`.
+RuSocks provides two primary commands: `server` and `client`.

 ### Server

-Starts the LinkSocks server which listens for incoming WebSocket connections and manages SOCKS proxy services.
+Starts the RuSocks server which listens for incoming WebSocket connections and manages SOCKS proxy services.

 ### Client

-Starts the LinkSocks client which connects to the server and provides SOCKS proxy functionality to the local machine.
+Starts the RuSocks client which connects to the server and provides SOCKS proxy functionality to the local machine.

 ## Server Options